Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

 ![alt text](/img/posts/combined_notebook_74_0.png)

+## Observation:
-### <span style='color:green'> Observation - There is only one case of Obesity Type III where frequent consumption of high-calorie food is not present, suggesting that frequent consumption of high-calorie food likely plays a key role in the development of Obesity Type III.
+✅ There is only one case of Obesity Type III where frequent consumption of high-calorie food is not present, suggesting that frequent consumption of high-calorie food likely plays a key role in the development of Obesity Type III.
 For other types of obesity and normal weight individuals, the distribution of high-calorie food consumption appears to be similar across all levels.<span>

-### BMI distribution by Number of Meals (NCP) across different obesity levels (NObeyesdad)
+#### 📈 BMI distribution by Number of Meals (NCP)

 ```python